salesforcecli/plugin-deploy-retrieve/messages/convert.source.md

 # flags.manifest.description

-If you specify this parameter, don’t specify --metadata or --source-path.
+If you specify this parameter, don’t specify --metadata or --source-dir.

 # flags.source-path.description